 The cost of tickets for Mozart Ballroom Concert depends on the table or seating category you select.

-Kids below 5 years are not permitted to attend the concert.
+Kids below three years of age are not permitted to attend the concert.

 Mozart Ballroom Concert tickets